Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 I suggest that you don't be controversial.
 Some conferences like this because your content has a better reach, but it is always better to be friendly; the internet is filled with controversial content, and people who pay to attend the conference won't appreciate it.

 Then, find a list of conferences with the theme of your subject.
-If you talk about Python, maybe all the pyConfs, but also dev-related conferences like Voxxeddays or DevConfs, all the React conferences, Javascript Conferences, and so on.
+If you talk about Python, maybe all the pyConfs, but also dev-related conferences like Techorama or Voxxed Days, all the React conferences, Javascript Conferences, and so on.
 Follow them on social media, follow the organizers, and engage with them.

-Once the conference date is approaching, the conference will typically open its CFP (call for papers), where speakers can submit their proposals.
+Once the event date is approaching, the conference will typically open its CFP (call for papers), where speakers can submit their proposals.
 The CFP is usually a Google Form or a page on a speaker submission platform.

 ## Quick intro on Sessionize

-There are speaker platforms like Sessionize and Papercall, where you create a profile, create your talks, and, based on your topics, they will recommend conferences to you.
+There are speaker platforms like <a target="_blank" href="https://sessionize.com">Sessionize</a> and <a target="_blank" href="https://papercall.com">Papercall<a/>, where you create a profile, create your talks, and, based on your topics, they will recommend conferences to you.

 Now, I recommend not applying directly and blindly.
 I would usually reach out to the organizers and wait a bit before the end date of the CFP.
 I would then introduce myself to the organizers (if I don't know them already) and ask them what topics they are missing, what subjects they have in mind, and what sort of audience will be at the conference.

-A little side note: This is the exact methodology my company, CareerOS, advocates when trying to land your dream job.
-Read more about CareerOS here.
+A little side note: This is the exact methodology my company, <a target="_blank" href="https://thecareeros.com">CareerOS</a>, advocates when trying to land your dream job.

 Based on this feedback, I would then submit 2-3 talks.